denten-books/plain-text/2-device.md

 mine]" [@wittgenstein_philosophical_1974, 42].
-In conclusion, he again describes what we mean by "understanding" as a "process of translation from one symbolism into another; tracing a picture, copying something, or translating into another mode of representation."
-To understand something said is thus akin to modeling it in clay or drawing it [@wittgenstein_philosophical_1974, 45].
-Whatever is meant by "understanding" comes through the comparative transference between media: a translation or trans-mediation.
-In this way we may imagine explaining the rules of basketball to someone who only knows how to play hockey by analogy: the puck bares a grammatical resemblance to the ball, the goal net to the basketball hoop.
+In conclusion, he again describes what we mean by "understanding" as a "process of translation from one symbolism into another; tracing a picture, copying something, or translating into another mode of representation.
+[@wittgenstein_philosophical_1974, 45]" To understand something said is thus akin to modeling it in clay or drawing it.
+Similarly, we may imagine explaining the rules of basketball to someone who only knows how to play hockey by analogy: the puck bares a grammatical resemblance to the ball, the goal net to the basketball hoop.

-It is insufficient however to merely paraphrase something: to show understanding one must "draw a picture" or "model" in a way that reveals the correspondence of equivalent structures.
-Language cannot be explained in language, for example.
-One must trade symbolisms in a sense, creating a model that explains one representational system in terms of another.
-This process is not exact.
-For example, how would one account for the differences between balls and pucks, or explain to what extent a "clay model" corresponds to a "language model" of something?
+It is insufficient however to merely paraphrase: to show understanding one must "draw a picture" or "model" in a way that reveals the correspondence of equivalent structures.
+Language cannot, in this view, be explained in language, for example.
+We must trade symbolisms to create a model that explains one representational system in terms of another.
+The process is not exact.
+For example, how would we account for the differences between balls and pucks, or explain to what extent a "clay model" corresponds to a "language model" of something?
 The media are not fully equivalent: air and clay, ice and grass.
 Consequently, the games are played by different rules that answer to distinct physics.

 In thinking of the various ways in which the process of translation between divergent symbolisms breaks, Wittgenstein continually returns to the pianola,